-The Nebraska Department of Environmental Quality (NDEQ) considers waste coal, typically generated by train derailments, to be a special waste.
+The Nebraska Department of Environment and Energy (NDEE) considers waste coal, typically generated by train derailments, to be a special waste.
 Waste coal may be disposed of in a permitted municipal solid waste landfill or buried at the site of the derailment.
 Burial at the derailment site is the preferred of the two disposal methods because the disposed coal compounds the danger of an uncontrolled fire in a landfill.
 Burial on site must have department approval as required by Title 132

-The NDEQ requires submittal of a Special Waste Characterization Request form for the on-site management of waste coal.
+The NDEE requires submittal of a Special Waste Characterization Request form for the on-site management of waste coal.

-- The Special Waste Characterization Request form must be provided to NDEQ, including the legal description, depth to groundwater, distance to surface water and land use of the intended disposal location.
-This allows NDEQ to assess the site and determine if it is an acceptable location prior to burial.
+- The Special Waste Characterization Request form must be provided to NDEE, including the legal description, depth to groundwater, distance to surface water and land use of the intended disposal location.
+This allows NDEE to assess the site and determine if it is an acceptable location prior to burial.